luyadev/luya.io/docs/guide/frontend/urlrules.md

 > When composition is enabled, it will take the correct route for the current language and prefix the pattern if enable in composition config.

 To verify which composition language is used you can dump `Yii::$app->composition->langShortCode`.
-The `luya\web\Composition` component is taking care of LUYA multi language websites and is registered by default for all LUYA projects.
+The <class name="luya\web\Composition" /> component is taking care of LUYA multi language websites and is registered by default for all LUYA projects.

 ## Application Controller Routes